Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Business owners and senior managers have a broad view of operations, while employees have far more restricted perspectives.
 Successful companies actively work to bridge this gap by involving their staff in decision-making.

 When you change a process or introduce something new, ensure your team understands the reasoning behind the decision.
-Show them how the change will benefit them by reducing their workflow, improving their work quality and more.
+Show them how the change will benefit them by reducing their workflow and improving their work quality.

 Train your staff on new procedures and tech tools, and provide them with comprehensive support.
-Reward them as they adapt to changes to help boost motivation and morale.
+Recognizing and rewarding employees as they adapt to changes helps sustain motivation and morale over the long haul — not just during the initial rollout.

 1. Assess employee communication and feedback channels.